hamidb80/iterrr/readme.md

 Write higher-order functions, get its imperative style at the compile time!

 ## The Problem
+The problem is that writing a full nested loop is a boring task, and using clojure iterators slows down the speed.

+Can meta-programming help us?

 ## The Solution
-`iterrr` uses the ultimate power of meta programming to bring you the what you just have wished.
+`iterrr` uses the ultimate power of meta-programming to bring you what you just have wished.

 ## Usage
 ### syntax